-[8] The WHOI buoys are equipped with the Improved METeorology (IMET) or Air Sea Interaction-METeorology (ASIMET) systems [Weller and Anderson, 1996; Mover and Weller, 1997].
+The WHOI buoys are equipped with the Improved METeorology (IMET) or Air Sea Interaction-METeorology (ASIMET) systems [Weller and Anderson, 1996; Moyer and Weller, 1997].
 The three tropical arrays carry the Automated Temperature Line Acquisition System (ATLAS) buoys or TRITON buoys [McPhaden et al., 1998].
 A comparison of the ATLAS, TRITON, and IMET mooring meteorological sensors using a land-based cross-validation approach showed that the three systems measure to equivalent standards of accuracy [Payne et al., 2002].
-The expected error for the IMET daily averages [Colbo and Weller, 2009] is $\pm 0.1 \text{ m s}^{-1}$ (or 1%) in wind speed and 5° in wind direction.
-It is also reported that the error in wind speed measurements under light winds can be larger, at about $\pm 1 \text{ ms}^{-1}$ , because the retarded response of the propeller system makes the buoy unable to orient correctly.
-The expected error for daily averages from the ATLAS/TRITON instrument [Freitag et al., 2001] is $\pm 0.3$ ms-1 (or 3%) for wind speed in the range of 1-20 ms-1, and 5-7.8° in wind direction.
+The expected error for the IMET daily averages [Colbo and Weller, 2009] is ±0.1 m s-1 (or 1%) in wind speed and 5° in wind direction.
+It is also reported that the error in wind speed measurements under light winds can be larger, at about ±1 ms-1, because the retarded response of the propeller system makes the buoy unable to orient correctly.
+The expected error for daily averages from the ATLAS/TRITON instrument [Freitag et al., 2001] is ±0.3 ms-1 (or 3%) for wind speed in the range of $1 - 20 \text{ ms}^{-1}$, and $5 - 7.8^{\circ}$ in wind direction.
 Since the ATLAS/TRITON buoys constitute more than 85% of the total buoys in use, the error estimates of these buoys are taken as the standard instrument accuracy in this study.

-[9] All satellite winds are calibrated to equivalent neutral winds at 10 m height.
-Buoy winds are usually sampled at 3-4 m height and transmitted at every 5- or 60-min interval depending upon the design of instruments.
-For consistency, daily buoy winds (wind speed, direction, zonal and meridional components) were constructed from component averages of the measurements at available sample frequency over each day.
+All satellite winds are calibrated to equivalent neutral winds at 10m height.
+Buoy winds are usually sampled at 3-4 m height and transmitted at every 5- or 60-minute interval depending upon the design of instruments.
+For consistency, daily buoy winds (wind speed, direction, zonal and meridional components) were constructed from scalar averaging of the measurements at available sample frequency over each day.
 Quality control flags in the data files were applied to reject bad or low-quality measurements.
 These daily buoy winds were then adjusted to the 10 m neutral winds following Tang and Liu [1996].
 The conversion requires stability information, such as sea surface temperature (SST), near-surface air temperature and humidity, in addition to wind information, and can be performed only when buoy measurements of all these variables are available.
 A total of 168,836 daily buoy wind measurements were thus obtained at the 126 buoy locations (Figure 2), and the total number of available daily measurements at each buoy site can be found in Table 2.

-2.2.
-Wind Retrievals and Accuracy
+2.2 Wind retrievals and accuracy

-[10] The 12 sensors in the OAFlux synthesis include six SSMIS (F08, F10, F11, F13, F14, and F15), two SSMIS (F16 and F17), AMSRE, WindSat, QuikSCAT, and ASCAT.
-The time line and duration for each sensor are shown in Figure 1 and Table 1, and a summary of the sensor characteristics and accuracy is given below.
+The 12 sensors in the OAFlux synthesis include six SSMIS (F08, F10, F11, F13, F14, and F15), two SSMIS (F16 and F17), AMSRE, WindSat (wind speed only), QuikSCAT, and ASCAT.
+The time line and duration for each sensor are shown in Figure 1 and Table 1, and a summary of the sensor characteristics and accuracy is presented in Part I and also included below to facilitate the discussion in the following sections.